 - SharePoint Online and OneDrive for Business: Controls the guest experience in SharePoint Online, OneDrive for Business, Office 365 Groups, and Microsoft Teams.

 These different authorization levels provide you with flexibility in how you set up guest access for your organization.
 For example, if you don’t want to allow guest users in your Microsoft Teams but want to allow it overall in your organization, just turn off guest access in Microsoft Teams.
-Another example: You could enable guest access at the AAD, Teams, and Groups levels, but then disable guest users' addition on selected teams that match one or more criteria such as data classification equals confidential.
+Another example: You could enable guest access at the Azure AD, Teams, and Groups levels, but then disable the addition of guest users on selected teams that match one or more criteria such as data classification equals confidential.
 SharePoint Online and OneDrive for Business have their own guest access settings that don't rely on Office 365 Groups.

 The following diagram shows how guest access authorization dependency is granted and integrated between Azure Active Directory, Microsoft Teams, and Office 365.

 The next diagram shows, at a high level, how the user experience works with the permission model through a typical guest access invitation and redemption flow.